An extremely active repeating fast radio burst source in a likely non-magneto-ionic environment: Abstract

 \section{Abstract}

-Fast radio bursts (FRBs) are bright millisecond radio bursts at cosmological distances.
-Only three FRBs have exhibited extreme activities, such as achieving a peak event rate $\gtrsim 100$ hr$^{-1}$ or being persistently active.
-Only these three among $\sim 50$ known repeating FRBs have circular polarization.
-We observed the FRB 20220912A with the Robert C. Byrd Green Bank Telescope (GBT) at L-band on 24 October 2022 and detected 128 bursts in 1.4 hours, corresponding to a burst rate of about 90 hr$^{-1}$, which is the highest yet for FRBs observed by the GBT and makes it the fourth extremely active FRB.
-The median energy of the bursts is $4.0\times10^{37}$\,erg, close to the characteristic energy of FRB~20121102A.
-The average rotation measure (RM) was $-$0.4\,rad\,m$^{-2}$ with unnoticeable intraday RM change, indicating a likely clean environment, in contrast to the other three extremely active repeating FRBs.
-Most bursts have nearly 100\% linear polarization.
-Approximately 56\% of the bright bursts have circular polarization, the highest such fraction among all FRBs.
+Fast radio bursts (FRBs) are bright radio bursts originating at cosmological distances.
+Only three repeating FRBs FRB~20121102A, FRB~20190520B and FRB~20201124A among $\sim 60$ known repeating FRBs have circular polarization.
+We observed the FRB 20220912A with the Robert C. Byrd Green Bank Telescope (GBT) at L-band on 24 October 2022 and detected 128 bursts in 1.4 hours, corresponding to a burst rate of about 90 hr$^{-1}$, which is the highest yet for FRBs observed by the GBT.
+The average rotation measure (RM) was $-$0.4$\pm$0.3\,rad\,m$^{-2}$ with negligible intraday RM change, indicating a likely non-magneto-ionic environment.
+61\% bursts have linear polarization fraction greater than 90\%.
+Approximately 56\% of the bright bursts have circular polarization.
 A downward drift in frequency and polarization angle swings were found in our sample.
-The discovery and characterization of FRB~20220912A support the view that the downward drift in frequency, polarization angle swings, and circular polarization are intrinsic to radiation physics, which may be shared by active repeaters regardless of the environments.
+The characterization of FRB~20220912A indicates that the circular polarization is unlikely to be caused by the magneto-ionic environment for at least some of the repeating FRB population.

 \keywords{radio: transients --- FRBs --- polarization}